cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 This is the first article in the *Rust Async Demystified* series, a comprehensive guide that will equip you with the knowledge and skills to help you master asynchronous programming in Rust.

+This book: [*Asynchronous Programming in Rust*](https://rust-lang.github.io/async-book/) shows "how asynchronous programming in Rust looks like", and I recommend reading it.
+On the other hand, this series is more focused on showing the idea of asynchronous programming itself, and Rust is a tool I chose for implementation.
+I would say they complement each other.

 In this series, I will introduce fundamental concepts about asynchronous programming.
 Next, we will delve into the practical application of asynchronous infrastructures in Rust and other languages.
 By comparing the pros and cons of different asynchronous system designs, we will extend our understanding of asynchronous programming in real-world scenarios.
 Our final task is to build a minimum asynchronous runtime in Rust from scratch!